 By the end of 2016, we could make a case that it was not only a pivotal and groundbreaking year, but it was historic.
 At no time in the history of insurance can we find one year that includes this many game-changing events and a rapid pace of ongoing advancement.
 A new trend at the forefront of the shift that gained considerable momentum in 2016 was InsurTech.
 The emergence of InsurTech represented an industry high point for activity, excitement and concern on the promise and potential of insurance disruption and reinvention.

 Commonly, large shifts of this magnitude are punctuated with pauses.
 For example, with the rise of the Internet for business use in the 1990s, or the flurry of IT activity leading up to Y2K, monumental changes were followed by periods where insurers could breathe, adjust and move forward.
 What became apparent in 2016 is that InsurTech advancements and the forces of change may not see any significant slowdown.
 The momentum that has been building is unstoppable.
 Industry advancements, cultural trends and IT reactions are gaining speed as they gain strength and a framework for stability.

 Because insurance industry shifts are in constant flux, decisions based upon those shifts must be based on the very latest perceptions.
-To help, Majesco has issued a the Future Trends 2017 report with a fresh set of perspectives and data that will keep insurers abreast of the latest trends.
+To help, Majesco has issued a the Future Trends 2017 report with a fresh set of perspectives and data that will keep insurers abreast of the latest insurance industry trends.
 Throughout the report, Majesco also helps insurers consider practical measures for preparation.

 The Forces of Change